metamn/react/content/blog/on-design-systems-2/index.md

 Aside to buttons, a design deals with dozens of other, more complex patterns and components like layout, spacing, typography, navigation, responsiveness, images, animations, accessibility and more.

-A designer &mdash; to be able to reason about, modify, or extend a design &mdash; has to keep in her mental model an uncomfortable amount of information.
+A designer &mdash; to be able to reason about, change a design &mdash; has to keep in her mental model an uncomfortable amount of information.
 The details, the nuances, the settings, the states.

 Design systems solve this challenge via the _divide et impera_ method.